- What are the important differences that distinguish the management of a cancer-related pathologic fracture from the treatment of ordinary fractures?

 - The phrase “just a sprain” may understate the impairment such an injury imparts.
 Why might a Grade I ankle sprain cause impairment?

 - Back pain is a common, self-limited condition in many people, often without identified cause.
 Cauda equina syndrome, discitis and cancer are also causes of back pain which are not so innocent and self-limiting.
 Describe these conditions and suggest some questions a physician might ask to help detect the diagnoses.

-- What are the clinical correlations of a herniated disc said to compress the L4, L5 or S1 nerve roots?
+- An MRI report might list a disc herniation, but the report often adds “clinical correlation suggested.”
+What are the clinical correlations of a herniated disc said to compress the L4, L5 or S1 nerve roots?